-17.13.12 Repeated subjects - Study time shall not be granted for repeated subjects.
+17.13.12 Repeated subjects - Study time will not be granted for repeated subjects.

-17.13.13 Expendable grant - Study time if not taken at the nominated time shall be forfeited.
+17.13.13 Expendable grant - Study time if not taken at the nominated time is forfeited.
 If the inability to take study time occurs as a result of a genuine emergency at work, study time for that week may be granted on another day during the same week.

-17.13.14 Examination Leave - Examination leave shall be granted as special leave for all courses of study approved in accordance with this clause.
+17.13.14 Examination Leave - Examination leave is granted as special leave for all courses of study approved in accordance with this clause.